-The dividend income has carried on being received.
-The long term deposit of £2million, plus accrued interest, has expired and this income is now earning very little interest in a current account.
+The dividend income has carried on being received into the Hong Kong bank account.
+The long-term deposit of £2million, plus accrued interest, has expired and this income is now earning very little interest in the Hong Kong current account.
 They therefore decide to put these monies back on deposit for a further three years.

 They therefore sell the rental property in Australia.
-The sale proceeds of £1.1million (includes £100,000 capital gain) are placed in the same account as the rental income.
-Their dividend income, held in Hong Kong bank account total £150,000.
+The sale proceeds of £1.1million (which includes £100,000 capital gain), are placed in the same Australian bank account as the rental income.
+Their dividend income, held in the Hong Kong bank account total £150,000.
 They decide to remit the money in both of these accounts to the UK, in order to purchase the property.

 Mr and Mrs Non-dom awake one morning to find a brown envelope, sitting ominously on their doorstep, from the UK tax authority, HMRC.

 That afternoon, they visit a local chartered accountant who has the rather difficult task of informing the couple that they owe £28,000 of UK capital gains tax and more than £300,000 in income tax.
-On top of this, they were also late filing their UK tax returns for the tax year 2017/2018, and have therefore incurred fines and penalties too.
+This could partially be reduced by double tax relief, but there would still be a substantial unnecessary tax liability.
+On top of this, they were late filing their UK tax returns for the tax year 2021/2022 and have therefore also incurred fines and penalties.

 Turn Back Time: The Potential Positive Effects of Good Planning

-When Mr and Mrs Non-dom heard about the remittance basis from a friend and looked up some articles online, they should have taken advice from a UK advisor, as well as taking advice from their Australian tax advisor.
+When Mr and Mrs Non-dom heard about the ‘remittance basis’ from a friend and looked up some articles online, they should have taken advice from a UK adviser, as well as taking advice from their Australian tax advisor.

 The UK tax advisor would have told them:

-Instead they should have remitted £1,250,000 of the £2million, from their original cash deposit, to purchase their new home in the UK and to cover the stamp duty, renovation costs and school fees.
+Instead, they should have remitted £1,250,000 of the £2million, from their original cash savings, to purchase their new home in the UK and to cover the stamp duty, renovation costs and school fees.

 - Had they taken the final step detailed above, they would have retained the same value of investments in Australia and Hong Kong as if they had not taken the UK advice.